shikhragimov/ds_proto_docker/methodology.md

     1. **Evaluate result**
     2. **Review process**
     3. **Determine next steps**: should we go to deployment or go again to Business Understanding.
-    You should check List of Оbjectives
+    You should check List of Objectives
 6. **Deployment**.
 Roles: DevOps, Data Engineer, Data Scientist
     1. **Plan deployment**
     2. **Plan monitoring and maintenance**